home-assistant/home-assistant.io/source/_integrations/openai_conversation.markdown

   description: Instructions for the AI on how it should respond to your requests.
 It is written using [Home Assistant Templating](/docs/configuration/templating/).

 Control Home Assistant:
-  description: If the model is allowed to interact with Home Assistant.
-It can only control or provide information about entities that are [exposed](/voice_control/voice_remote_expose_devices/) to it.
+  description: If the model is allowed to interact with Home Assistant

 Recommended settings:
   description: If enabled, the recommended model and settings are chosen.